bravedave/dvc/dvc/views/docs/pages.md

 # Pages

-## The philosphy being pages is restricted to:
+*The philosphy being pages is restricted to ..*
 * php has a __destruct method classes, so during that process you can close any open tags

 <pre><code>